Welcome to Spring 2021 Term

 - Zoom Tutorials

-The college offers three types of classes for winter term:
+The college offers three types of classes for spring term:

 - Online: No scheduled meeting dates/times.
 If your class indicates "Online" and the days/times indicate "TBA," the class is completely online.
 You decide what days and times you will study and complete required assignments by the assigned due date.